Term time: 8.30am - 9pm Monday - Friday during term times.

 On the third floor of the Alexander Building complex, Seminar Room 2 has two whiteboards and a permanent data projection for playback of video and DVD.
 There is also a surround sound system for DVD and CD playback.
 Useful for meetings, gatherings and large group seminars.

 Small meeting room / rehearsal room with a 32" LCD monitor permanently connected to DVD recorder and PC for DVD playback and PowerPoint.
 A sound system is also installed with a CD player.

 Maximum occupancy: 20

-A suite of eight Windows cluster PCs is available in the Alexander Building for Undergraduate students to use between classes or for writing.
+A cluster of eight Windows PCs is available in the Alexander Building for Undergraduate students to use between classes or for writing and research.

 The Postgraduate Computer Room in the Alexander Building is accessible 24 hours to postgraduate students of the Drama Department.